jedisct1/libsodium-doc/installation/README.md

 ## Compilation on Unix-like systems

-Sodium is a shared library with a machine-independent set of headers, so that it can easily be used by 3rd party projects.
+Sodium is a shared library with a machine-independent set of headers, so it can easily be used by 3rd party projects.

-The library is built using autotools, making it easy to package.
+The library is built using Autotools, making it easy to package.

 Installation is trivial, and both compilation and testing can take advantage of multiple CPU cores.